silverstripe/cwp/docs/en/webmaster.md

 That will fetch the Express module and all of its dependencies.

+If you haven't set up your environment with an _ss_environment.php file (described [here](http://doc.silverstripe.org/framework/en/topics/environment-management) then browse to the site and go through the install process.

 Then edit the mysite/_config.php file and change the theme from `simple` to `express`.

 ## Working with the templates